 In addition to the above documentation, you will also need to pay a one-time vehicle registration fee of £55.
 Also, you will need to make a payment for your vehicle tax, which you can learn more about in our section covering customs duties and taxes.

-Should you have any further questions about registering your car with the DVLA, or if you need assistance finding a local branch, you can consult their official website right here.
+Should you have any further questions about registering your car with the DVLA.
+Or if you need assistance finding a local branch, you can consult their official website right here.
 In addition, you may find this lawyer’s guide to registering a used vehicle in the United Kingdom quite handy.

 The Used Car Market in the United Kingdom

-Still, one needs to account for the fact that the United Kingdom is one of the top 10 auto manufacturing countries in the world.
-Because of this, one can encounter some resistance when seeking to sell imported used vehicles in the British used car market.
+One can encounter some resistance when seeking to sell imported used vehicles in the British used car market.
 However, provided you’re selling the right vehicles at the right price, things can work out swimmingly.